Officials call for review of town department

 Officials call for audit or state review of Hempstead Town Building Dept.

-Hempstead Supervisor Laura Gillen and Sen. John Brooks said Monday they will call for a New York State review of alleged corruption and a lack of transparency in the town building department if the town board does not approve a proposed audit.
+Hempstead Supervisor Laura Gillen and state Sen. John Brooks said Monday they would call for a New York State review of alleged corruption and a lack of transparency in the town building department if the town board does not approve a proposed audit.

-The board is to vote Tuesday on awarding a $330,000 audit contract to Ernst & Young, a professional services company that has an office in Manhattan.
-The Republican-controlled town board in February voted 5-1 to table a similar measure, despite the objections of Gillen, a Democrat.
+The board is to vote Tuesday on awarding a $330,000 audit contract to Ernst & Young, a professional services company with a Manhattan office.
+In February, the Republican-controlled town board voted 5-1 to table a similar measure, despite the objections of Gillen, a Democrat.

 Brooks (D-Seaford) said he would "prefer to see this resolved locally," but will call for the state to intervene if the board does not approve the audit.